-Madej is an osteopath that uploaded a video on YouTube in June 2020, arguing that Covid-19 vaccines will alter the recipients' DNA.
-This video went viral, gaining over 300,000 views on YouTube, and being spread over other platforms such as Facebook, Instagram, Twitter, and WhatsApp.
+Madej is an osteopath who uploaded a video on YouTube in June 2020, arguing that Covid-19 vaccines will alter the recipients' DNA.
+This video went viral, gaining over 300,000 views on YouTube, and was spread via other platforms such as Facebook, Instagram, Twitter, and WhatsApp.

 Understanding fake news – What factors contribute to the rise of fake news/conspiracies?

-The rise and advance of technology has undoubtedly changed the way society works and how media is reproduced.
+The rise and advance of technology has undoubtedly changed the way society works and how media messages are reproduced.
 The decrease of traditional media networks (such as newspapers) and the simultaneous increase of social media has played a huge role in the rise of conspiracy theories.

 Social media platforms such as Twitter were designed for everyone (in theory) to have a space to share and upload whatever they want (with some guidelines).
 And although this has led to incredible things, such as the rise of digital activism and social movements, such as #MeToo, it also created a space where misleading information can be shared by anyone at a rapid speed.

-The danger of fake news shared on social media is the absence of fact-checking and proof-reading which other media platforms such as newspapers have to go through (although not always).
+The spread of fake news via social media stems in part from the absence of fact-checking and proof-reading which other media platforms such as newspapers have to go through (although not always).

-When thinking of Madej’s video, we can see that although the biological facts that she gives are not wrong, the conclusions and links she makes have not been proven to be correct, for example, she uses the explanation of genetically modified food to raise the question: “what if this can be done to humans?”.
+When thinking of Madej’s video, we can see that, although the biological facts that she gives are not wrong, the conclusions and links she makes have not been proven to be correct; for instance, she uses the example of genetically modified food to raise the question: “what if this can be done to humans?”.

-McIntyre argues that another factor contributing to the increase of conspiracy theories is the eroding trust in science that we can see, for example in climate change deniers.
+The philosopher Lee McIntyre argues that another factor contributing to the rise of conspiracy theories is the eroding trust in science that we can see, for example, in climate change denial.
 However, Madej’s approach is very interesting, as she is using science to prove her point, instead of completely disregarding it.
-Also, taking into consideration that she is a doctor, this is particularly dangerous as it gives her credibility and persuades viewers that wouldn’t normally tend to fall for “fake news”.
+Also, taking into consideration that she is a doctor, this is particularly dangerous as it gives her credibility and persuades viewers that wouldn’t normally tend to fall for “fake news” to believe her.

 Is censorship the way forward?